Adam Enfroy Logo

 Steps To Recording A Webinar

-While webinars can be recorded in various ways, there are generally a few steps that are consistent no matter what method you use.
+While you can record webinars in various ways, there are generally a few consistent steps, no matter your method.

 Here are the typical steps to take when recording a webinar.